nick2601/SandwichClub/README.md

 ### 3. Hilt (Dependency Injection)

 *   **What it is:** Hilt is Android's recommended library for dependency injection, built on top of Dagger.
-It simplifies injecting dependencies into Android classes and provides a standard way to structure your application's dependency graph.
+It simplifies injecting dependencies into Android classes and provides a standard way to str[...]
 *   **How it's used:** Hilt is used in this project to manage dependencies, such as the `SandwichViewModel`, data repositories, and any other services or classes that require dependencies.
 *   **Benefits:**
     *   **Simplified Dependency Management:** Reduces boilerplate and simplifies dependency injection.